ymzuiku/signalist/README.md

 }
 ```

-## signalStorage

-Sure!
-Here's a possible README.md for the `signalStorage` component written entirely in English:

 # signalStorage

 `signalStorage` is a React component that can automatically persist state to local storage and supports secure SSR hydration.
 To ensure successful SSR hydration, it's use the `useInitStorage` hook in conjunction.